swissup/swissup.github.io/m2/extensions/highlight/index.md

 Highlight extension provides you with a set of widgets which will help you to list products grouped according to your needs.
 You could easily show new, featured, onsale, bestsellers, popular products.
-With Highlight you will also display products fileterd by custom filters.
+With Highlight you will also display products filtered by custom filters.

 ### Contents